40 Reflections: 40 days of raw recollections during the Lenten Season

 We continued our visit, scrolling through pictures of his grandchildren and listening to stories about volleyball games they attend and the cakes baked together in their kitchen.

 The game ended and he pulled a well-folded paper towel to wipe his eyes out of the back pocket of his creased Levis.
 Again, I connected the sight to all the handkerchiefs I ironed when I was young.
+Small, white squares piled at the end of the ironing board ready for Dad.

-The 1930 and 1940’s babies are so similar.
+1930 and 1940’s babies are so similar.
 They are conversationalists, conscientious, grateful, and simple.
 Honestly, I love sitting with grandparents at games, helping them locate the Ovaltine at the store, or complimenting them on their haircuts in the checkout line.
-It always brings me comfort hoping someone is kind to my parents or in-laws.
+It always brings me comfort to hope someone is kind to my parents or in-laws.
 Maybe a child smiled at them as they waited for an appointment or a teenager held the door for them at church or a neighbor stopped by for coffee and conversation.
 So I pay it forward and try to make meaningful connections with grandparents.
 After all, family is family – and my parents love hearing stories about the people I meet and the fact that we take the time to enjoy each other’s company.

 On the way out, the grandmother from Texas and I caught back up to each other and her husband told me it was her birthday, so I sang “Las Mañanitas” to her and she sang along, blushing.
 She let out a deep sigh, “Ai, ai, ai, I haven’t sung that in years.
 Gracias.
 Muchas gracias.”
 It reminded me of when I’d sing it to my Godmother over the phone every year until she passed away.